diskuv/dkml-ghmirror/contributors/index.rst

 4. You probably want to do a lot more than that!
 You may want to edit your code in a easy-to-use editor with syntax highlighting, type inspection and auto-complete (an "integrated development environment" or more simply an **IDE**).
 You may also want to use other people's code packages.
-Right now if you tried to use the ``Base`` package, for example, you will get an error:
+Right now if you tried to use the ``Graphics`` package, for example, you will get an error:

    .. code-block:: tcshcon

-      utop #> open Base ;;
+      utop #> open Graphics ;;
-      > Error: Unbound module Base
+      > Error: Unbound module Graphics

 5. Leave the ``utop`` application by typing: